 Just as with the analysis of household wealth, government and business debt may be prudently and wisely used at low interest charges to build assets and create worthwhile investments in the public interest, or it may be incurred to finance current consumption and pay bills.
 In the former case, debt may enhance wealth and benefit future generations of Nova Scotians.
 In the latter case, it may well deepen financial troubles, undermine long-term security, and compromise the capacity of governments to provide essential services in the future.
 A full and proper analysis of government debt must, therefore, be no less assiduous in distinguishing and classifying types of debt than indicated in the chapters on household debt.
-Again, time and resource constraints did not allow such analysis here.

-These introductory paragraphs give some indication as to why-after careful consideration-this chapter was dropped from the report.
+These introductory paragraphs give some indication as to why-after careful consideration-this discussion is included as an appendix to the report.
 The paragraphs that follow should, at best, be considered a very preliminary effort to point towards work that is still required.
 On request, GPI Atlantic would be pleased to supply to any researcher or analyst willing to take this work further our own internal review and comments on the paragraphs that follow.